 This module is part of a wider curriculum strategy to expand our provision from primarily critical and theoretical studies to a much broader offering including creative and practical and more industry-focused studies.
 Students are asked to produce a 3-minute e-learning video about a theory or skill that is relevant to their field of study aimed at 16-19 year olds and are accessible to a general audience.
-Students publish their videos on 'Media/Pool', our YouTube channel and promote their videos to encourage user engagements such as likes, comments and shares.
+Students publish their videos on our YouTube channel: 'Media/Pool', and promote their videos to encourage user engagements such as likes, comments and shares.
 The module has been very well-received by students.
 Collectively the videos heighten the online visibility of the department, providing potential students, employers and others with a greater understanding of the nature of teaching and research here.

 Please briefly describe the activity undertaken for the case study